krush62/KPix/README.md

 Palettes can be saved using the kpal format which is also used by [KPal](https://github.com/krush62/KPal).
 The file format documentation can be found [here](docs/kpal_file_format.md).

+### Special Layers
+#### Reference Layers
+Add reference images to your project and put them anywhere in your layer stack.
+These layers support opacity, scaling, moving and stretching.
+#### Shading Layers
+Non-destructive shading for your image.
+Test different shading variants without changing the content.
+#### Grid/Perspective Layers
+Displaying a highly-customizable grid (rectangular, diagonal, hexagonal, triangular, isometric, brick) or perspective aid (1-point, 2-point, 3-point).

 ### File Format Support
 KPix uses its own kpix format for storing project files.
 The file format documentation can be found [here](docs/kpix_file_format.md).